-- 1. How can you make more time for worship in your schedule?
-What will you do?
-How you will carry this worship into your daily life to honor the Lord? - 2.
-In worship we experience the glory and presence of the Lord.
-In life we express His glory and presence.
+- 1. What can you do to bring more worship into your daily life?
+Why is it important to do so? - 2.
+In worship we experience the glory and Presence of the Lord.
+In life we express His glory and Presence.
 Explain. - 3.
 Suppose Christians don't become equipped for wielding the Sword of the Spirit in the public square.
 What will that likely mean for the nation?

-Next steps - Preparation: Which of the action steps called for in this installment will you take?
+Next steps-Preparation: Which of the action steps called for in this installment will you take?
 Whom can you enlist in this effort with you?